kettubot/kettu-docs/Command documentation/Moderation commands.md

 **/lockchannel [#channel/ID] [Reason] [--nsfw] [--hide]**

-Locks a channel preventing people from speaking.
+Locks a channel, preventing people from speaking.
 [Click here](https://kettu.cc/docs/Guides/setting_up_lockchannel) to read a guide on how to set permissions up.
 The nsfw flag marks the channel as nsfw.
 The hide flag hides the channel.

 Aliases: `lc`, `lock`